NJUyued/SoC4SS-FGVC/README.md

 ***
 ## Evaluation
 Each time you start training, the evaluation results of the current model will be displayed.
-If you want to evaluate a model, use its checkpoints to resume training, i.e., use `--resume --load_path load_path@path to your checkpoint@`.
+If you want to evaluate a model, use its checkpoints to resume training, i.e., use `--resume --load_path load_path @path to your checkpoint@`.

 ## Results (e.g. seed=1)